Updated: Jul 9

 In conclusion, 100% is a story about life, love, and loneliness in the big city, in the future.
 If at any time your significant other starts to get too philosophical, starts to question things too much, just do what Daisy does.
 Have sex.
 That will cure your existential woes.
 At least for a bit.
 If that fails, do something bold, close your eyes and throw a dart at a large map, and wherever that dart lands, go—go now.
 And if against all the odds it lands on your hometown...

-100% is a great read, make sure to check it out on Amazon.
+100% is a great read, so make sure to check it out.
 Though it may not in the end tackle the question of meaning, there is still great meaning found in this work of art.
 The comic series reminded me of the recent quote from Drew Barrymore.
 Readers should also check out this interview with Paul Pope about 100%.